jenkinsci/rapid7-insightvm-container-assessment-plugin/help.md

 # Requirements

-The plugin requires the use of a Rapid7 Insight platform API key.
-Instructions for generating this key are available [here](https://insightvm.help.rapid7.com/docs/containers-cicd-plugin#section-generate-the-rapid7-api-key).
+* Rapid7 Platform API Key

-This plugin must also be installed in the user's Jenkins instance with administrative privileges.
-The plugin is available via Jenkins [here](https://plugins.jenkins.io/rapid7-insightvm-container-assessment).
+* Installation of plugin in the user's Jenkins instance with administrative privileges

 # Documentation